JoshuaTLand/redditAlert/README.md

  - discord.py

 Database
- - The db class current uses psycopg2 to connect to a postgresql db.
+ - the db class current uses psycopg2 to connect to a postgresql db.
+ - create the "redditalert" database
- - Create the "redditalert" database and execute the `dbScript` sql file to create the needed table
+ - change `line 35` of the `dbScript` to your user.
+Save and run the sql file to create the needed table

 Usage
  -